qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   numpad numbers, F-keys, super- and sub-script numbers).

-  The symbols normally reached by shifting a number, are also still on the same fingers.
-Now on the third row, accessed by pressing either thumb NUMS key.
+  The symbols normally reached by shifting a number, are also still on the same fingers: on the third row, accessed by pressing either thumb NUMS key.
 You can reach the entire alpha-numerical set in two layers.
-There being a NUMS key for each hand makes the NUMS layer comfortable to reach.
+There being a NUMS key for each hand makes the NUMS layer comfortable to reach left/right handed.

   The lowest symbols row on NUMS copies the logic that the braces are normally under right hand ring and pinky fingers (numbers 90), and